xxxnicholasyoungxxx/htc-cs-101/Week02/InClassWork.md

 ### Writing variables
 Write the value of each variable to the console window.
 Make sure the written results match what you would expect!

-### Using a method
-Take all of the code you used above to print out variable values, and put it in its own method!

-1. Create the new method definition (**define** the method)
-1. Copy the code from the `Main` method into your new method
-1. **Call** the method from the `Main` method
-1. Run the program, and make sure it behaves the same as it did before!